shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/modulenotfounderror-error.md

 ## How to fix

-This issue may be due to using Python 3.
-Python 2.7 does have a Cookie module, but 3.x does not.
-So this can be fixed by using python 2.7.
+This issue may be due to using Python 3 (older versions of Python are no longer supported)

 ## Related links